 Even though the birth control shot is very safe, using birth control that has progestin can slightly increase your risk of certain health problems.
 These complications aren’t common, but they can be serious.
 Your doctor or nurse can help you figure out what the risks are for you.

 People who use the birth control shot may have temporary bone thinning.
 It increases the longer they use the shot.
-Bone density usually comes back after they stop using the birth control shot except for women who have already reached menopause.
+Bone density usually comes back after they stop using the birth control shot except for people who have already reached menopause.
 To protect your bones, stop smoking, limit your alcohol, and get regular exercise and extra calcium.

 There’s a very small chance that you can get pregnant even if you always use the shot correctly.
 The shot will not increase the risk of birth defects.